The kitchen is the beating heart of a home and unsurprisingly it accounts for a significant amount of a household’s energy consumption.

 For your hot water needs, consider installing solar thermal or an air source or a ground source heat pump.

 There is financial support available to help with the installation costs of this renewable energy heating system.
-The Renewable Heat Incentive (RHI) and the Scottish Government’s Home Energy Scotland loan help to make it much more cost-effective.
+The Renewable Heat Incentive (RHI) and the Scottish Government’s Home Energy Scotland Grant and Loan help to make it much more cost-effective.

 Heating is an extensive area for energy savings.
 Consider your options when thinking about how to heat your kitchen.
 If you are re-doing your floor, underfloor heating could be suitable, especially if coupled with a heat source like a heat pump.
 If you have solar panels, you may want to consider infrared heating panels into the new design, in order to provide a renewable heating solution.
 They are very diverse; some are mirrors, and they operate in silently.
 We lose a lot of heat through the floor and walls so look at your options for insulation, too.